jamespfennell/texcraft/sites/knuthplass.dev/PLAN.md

   toggles, vivid overlay colors), plus a full bug/cleanliness audit pass.
   Wasm grew a `passes` field (stats say "hyphenation skipped" when the first pass wins) and glue parse errors name their parameter.
+- **Per-line widths done** (2026-07-12): width modes uniform | variable (a third "shapes" mode is planned, below).
+The show chips are split into two rows: *overlays* (marks painted on the sheet: kerns, ligatures, glue, widths) and *data* (the numeric annotations: line numbers, badness, demerits, glue set, inter-line penalty).
+New toggles, both on by default: "widths" (triangle swatch; URL key `widthmarkers` — plain `widths` is taken by the per-line list) hides all width markers, and "line numbers" (the gutter stays reserved so the paragraph never shifts).
+Variable mode is a comma-separated per-line list — last entry repeats, matching the `line_widths` convention — plus a per-line margin stop triangle on every galley line that drags that line's width live; double-pressing a stop gives every line below it that line's width (detected manually in pointerdown — preventDefault there cancels native dblclick).
+Wasm accepts `line_widths_pt` (array) alongside `width_pt`.
-- Remaining work: two v1.1 feature items and v2 introspection, below.
+- Remaining work: two v1.1 feature items, shapes mode, and v2 introspection, below.
-- Local dev: `caddy start --config Caddyfile.local` (port 8767), then `npm test` (7 puppeteer smoke tests).
+- Local dev: `caddy start --config Caddyfile.local` (port 8767), then `npm test` (8 puppeteer smoke tests).

 ## Architecture (short reference — the code is the truth)